andrewacashner/hearingfaithms/chapters/scratch.md

 The same question should be asked of Italian opera, German sacred concertos, and English anthems of the same period.
 There are not, at present, sufficient sources to reconstruct the sociology of villancico audiences for all their varied performance contexts around the world.

+And even if we may not know exactly who listened to villancicos, the musical sources do tell us what they heard with a far greater degree of specificity than is possible for literature alone.